LeonLouis/JavaScript-CSS-Variables-JS/README.md

 # JavaScript-CSS-Variables-JS
+ - Day 3 of JavaScript ( Been busy Lately )
-A JavaScript CSS variable with JavaScript
+ - A JavaScript CSS variable with JavaScript